-As we enter the fall months, businesses are beginning to wind down on this year’s activities and starting to think about next year’s plans, the budgeting process, forecasting sales, etc. With this timing in mind I wanted to encourage you to consider implementing Hoshin Planning as your Strategy Deployment process.
+As we enter the fall months, manufacturing businesses are beginning to wind down on this year’s activities and starting to think about next year’s plans: the budgeting process, forecasting sales, etc. With this timing in mind, I wanted to encourage you to consider implementing Hoshin Planning as your Strategy Deployment process.

 Before we dive into how it can help your business, let’s briefly discuss Hoshin Planning’s process.
-The Hoshin Planning process consists of three phases: Planning, Implementation & Review; each phase consists of several steps.
+The Hoshin Planning process consists of three phases: Planning, Implementation, and Review; each phase consists of several steps.
 Here is a summary:

 Here is a useful template for managing the Hoshin Planning Process.
-During the Hoshin Planning process it is very common to use A3s as a method to communicate plans, and updates.
-Here is an Infographic that explains the anatomy of an A3.
+During the Hoshin Planning process, it is very common to use A3s as a method to communicate plans and updates.

-Now that we have a better understanding of the process, let’s talk about five ways Hoshin Planning can help improve your business:
+Now that we have a better understanding of the process, let’s talk about five ways Strategy Deployment can help improve your manufacturing business:

 1. Answer the question: Where are we going?
-When working with organizations is very common to learn that employees are oblivious to management’s long term plans.
+When working with manufacturing organizations, it is very common to discover that employees are oblivious to management’s long-term plans.
 Hoshin’s engaging process will help bring visibility to your plans.

-2.Alignment of activities: As a manager myself, whenever I wasn’t given direction as to priorities, I would work on those things I found most critical to success.
-What if I was working on the wrong thing from an enterprise level perspective?
-Hoshin helps create alignment among your team so that everyone is pulling in the same direction.
+2.Alignment of activities: As a manager myself, whenever I wasn’t given direction for specific priorities, I would work on those things I found most critical to success.
+What if I was working on the wrong thing from an enterprise-level perspective?
+Hoshin helps create alignment among your team. so that everyone is pulling in the same direction.

-These are some of the ways Hoshin can help your business.
-Please share your experiences with Hoshin in the comments section.
+These are some of the ways Hoshin can help your manufacturing business.

 Read more related Blogs…